 Research shows that offices have on average 30% redundant workstations, while at the same time an astounding 65% of users perceive that office to be over-occupied.
 Is that the case at your workspace as well?
 What is the real situation at the office floor?
-Occupancy research and a survey of your employees will help you assess what you really need in terms of workspace.
+Occupancy research and a survey of your employees will help you assess what you really need in terms of workspace

-You might recognise the picture; a student counting his way around the floors.
+You might recognize the picture; a student counting his way around the floors.
 Six to eight times a day for a week or two.
 That was the way we assessed office occupancy and categorised activities.
 A dubious measurement as departmental management would say indicating it concerned a holiday week or a week with an off-site.
 True or false; the results are obscured and hardly any significant decisions are made.

 New technology allows for better assessments.
 Let’s do away with excuses and go for undeniable insight.
 We can Plug & Play install a new wireless attendance sensor, identify and categorise every workstation and meeting room.
 The sensor measures every 5 minutes; for a period of 3 months this results in 13.000 data-points during office hours including weekends.
 The occupancy is real-time and online available, so you can learn on the fly.
 Now your organisation test scenario’s, validate counter-arguments and make impactful decisions.